 Put a different way: would you rather pour out that Mountain Dew, or run five miles?

-You can’t change the past.
+We can’t change the past.

-Which is why we’re gonna reverse the trend: eat a caloric deficit, consistently and permanently.
+This is why we’re gonna reverse the trend: eat a caloric deficit, consistently and permanently.

 It’ll teach you a lot about the food you eat, and yourself.